marcjulianschwarz/obsidian-vault-blog/Posts/codescriptablewidgets.md

 blog-archived: true
 ---

-## An introduction on how to create a simple widget for iOS

 You will learn how to create simple web requests, build a good-looking widget and share it with others.

-Usually, an iOS widget loads some sort of data from an API, a file or the web and displays it on your home-screen.
+An iOS widget often loads some sort of data from an API, a file or the web and displays it on your home-screen.
 Within the Scriptable community, people agreed on a basic structure for the code.

 It consists of these two methods:

-+ getData()
++ `getData()`
-+ createWidget(data)
++ `createWidget(data)`

-In the following three steps I will show you how to implement them.

-### 1. Getting data.
+## 1. Getting data.

-A simple web request can be used to load the data.
+A simple web request downloads the necessary data.
 In this case, a JSON file.
-Notice that the getData(url) method needs the async keyword in front of it because it uses await in its body.
+Notice that the `getData(url)` method needs the `async` keyword in front of it because it uses `await` in its body.

 ```
 const url = "https://www.github.com/marcjulianschwarz/code/sample.json";